MrJSwotinsky/AP_Computer_Science_Principles/Unit_0_Digital_Information/Projects/Intellectual_Property_PSA_Project/Intellectual_Property_PSA_Project_Due_Mon_Sept_30.md

 ## Format:

-To present your PSA, you may use any format (Trifold, Slide Presentation, Video, Song, Paper, etc.).
+To present your PSA, you may use any format (Trifold, Canva, Slide Presentation, Video, Song, Paper, etc.).
 However, whatever format you use, you must capture and upload a digital version.
 For example, if you create a trifold, you should scan and submit your trifold.
 If you create a song, you should submit a digital recording of your song.
 Etc.

 ## Rubric